devdo-eu/capturenetwork/playbot/README.md

 # How to make my PlayBot a killer...

-To start your adventure with Capture The Network, you need to modify your PlayBot template.
+To start your adventure with Capture The Network, you need to modify your PlayBot template.<br>
+All what you need to modify is `mind.py` file.

 One game consists of a limited number of rounds.
 Each round consists of three phases:
  * Battle.Server sends request for action in the current round.